manjunathsanjana/manjunathsanjana/README.md

-# Hi 👋, this is Sanjana Manjunath
+# 👋, this is Sanjana Manjunath
 ----------------------------------------------------------------------
 ## seasoned/experienced (3+ years) product manager who loves problem solving
 - *proven ability to create positive impact and value for the company*